anilmisirlioglu/idea-keystroke-counter/README.md

 <!-- Plugin description start -->

 Keystroke Counter tracks your keystrokes on the keyboard and counts them for you.
-When you set a daily limit, it shows how close you are to your daily limit.
+When you set a daily target, it shows how close you are to your daily target.
 At the same time it shows the keystrokes it counts with detailed visualized statistics.
 Allows you to customize the keys to count from the settings.
 Supports most keyboards.